- Home/

 Tax refund advances promise fast money during tax season, but what exactly are you signing up for?

-In this guide, we'll break down how tax refund advances work, their pros and cons, and offer other options for tax advance refunds.
-If your tax situation is complicated or you feel like you are drowning this tax season, check out our best tax relief companies for expert help.
+In this guide, we'll break down how tax refund advances work, their true costs, and whether a tax advance refund makes sense for your situation.
+If your tax situation is complicated or you feel like you're drowning this tax season, check out our best tax relief companies for expert help.

 A tax refund advance is a short-term loan offered by tax preparation companies that allows you to borrow against your anticipated federal tax refund.